International Relations

 New Interrail Pass for Erasmus+

-There is now a new Interrail Pass especially for Erasmus participants, which is particularly attractive for semester stays as it includes 4 or 6 travel days within six months.
-For just over 200 euros you can use 4 travel days flexibly within six months, for 300 euros you can travel within the same period on six days.
+There is now a new Interrail Pass specifically designed for Erasmus participants!
+The two options of 4 or 6 travel days within six months make it particularly attractive for those completing semester stays.
+For just over €200 you can use 4 travel days flexibly within six months, or for €300 you can travel on six days within the same period.

 Helpful websites for international travel connections include The Train Line Night Trains, where you can find a map giving an overview of night train lines in Europe.
 The Erasmus by Train initiative also provides tips for your travel planning and campaigns for a free Erasmus+ ticket.